matloff/rcurses/README.md

 The [ncurses](https://en.wikipedia.org/wiki/Ncurses) implementation of the curses API is written in C, but interfaces from other languages have been developed, Python being a prominent example.
-Aiming toward building an advanced R debugging tool, we have developed our package, **rcurses**, to do the same for R. (Not all of the **curses** library is implemented yet; let us know if you have requests.)
+We have now developed our package, **rcurses**, to do the same for R. (Not all of the **curses** library is implemented yet; let us know if you have requests.)

 ## Prerequisites